 Paraffin wax has a very high heat capacity, meaning it is able to absorb and retain a great amount of heat.
 A paraffin wax spa takes advantage of paraffin’s heat-retaining capacity in a simple process called heat transfer.
-In technical terms, heat is transferred to the core of the affected area as paraffin goes through a phase change.
 As it melts, the paraffin becomes a liquid and is able to retain more heat.
 Then, when a hand, foot, or other area is dipped into the heated bath, the phase of the paraffin that surrounds the dipped area quickly changes into a solid.
 The heat that is given off is called the heat of fusion.

 More simply, the heat that goes into melting the paraffin comes out when it solidifies into a comforting paraffin coating, thus transferring the heat into the affected limb.
 Another way to look at it is the paraffin is the medium that transfers heat from the Therabath to the painful area.